Mayer delights home crowd with Kitzbuehel downhill victory - WHIZ News

-In cloudy conditions but on a perfect track, Mayer crowned a gutsy run by finishing 0.22 ahead of Austrian teammate Vincent Kriechmayr and Switzerland’s Beat Feuz, who tied for second.
+In cloudy conditions but on a perfect track, Mayer finished 0.22 ahead of Austrian teammate Vincent Kriechmayr and Switzerland’s Beat Feuz, who tied for second.

+“There is nothing better than crossing the finish in front of those thousands of people.
+It’s really incredible,” said Mayer, who won the super-G here three years ago.

+“In Kitzbuehel there is always tension but I was just looking forward to this race, I wanted to enjoy it,” he added.

 It was the eighth career World Cup win for the two-time Olympic champion and third of the season, after triumphing in a super-G in Lake Louise, Alberta, in December and an Alpine combined in Wengen, Switzerland, last week.